ehtishamoas/introToIM/midtermProject/README.md

 * When I was creating level 1 using the classes I had built, the height and width calculations to place objets at certain location took a lot of time because the image assets were not well-organized in terms of their sizes and empty areas on the sides.
 Due to time constraints, I was able to make only one complete level of the game to submit for the assignment.
 For making new levels in the future, I will first organize all the assets and then start working on the mathematics in order to make levels efficiently.

 #### References:
-The free image assets are taken from [link](https://www.gameart2d.com/winter-platformer-game-tileset.html) and [link](icardojlsimoes.wixsite.com/home) (by Tio Aimar @ opengameart.org).
+The free image assets are taken from [link](https://www.gameart2d.com/winter-platformer-game-tileset.html).